wakamex/Quick-Python-Print/README.md

 * Allow user to define customized prefix and suffix of print content flexibly in extension settings.
 * Able to output colored text in terminal by using python built-in package: `termcolor`.

-If you find bug or have feature request, you can check out the ChangeLog to see if this bug or feature had been fixed or added in latest version, if not, please issue it in this extension's [github repo](https://github.com/wwdok/Quick-Python-Print).
+If you find bug or have feature request, you can check out the ChangeLog to see if this bug or feature had been fixed or added in latest version, if not, please issue it in this extension's [github repo](https://github.com/wakamex/Quick-Python-Print).

-## Motivation

-When I am learning deep learning model, I often want to know how the tensor shape changes along the way, I think this will help me understand how the deep learning model works.
-Take pytorh for example, these operations `view，slice，concat，permute，conv，linear` etc all will change the tensor shape.
-Fortunately, many deep learning framework all have `.shape` attribute of tensor(as far as I know, there are pytorch, numpy, tensorflow, paddlepaddle, oneflow), so this makes the extension be useful for different deep learning framework users.
-Afterwards, I add more features to make it also useful for other python developers.

 ## Installation

 Before installation, make sure your vscode version ≥ 1.57.0.
-This extension is available in the Visual Studio Code Extension Marketplace, you can search "Quick-Python-Print" and install it.
+This extension is available in the Visual Studio Code Extension Marketplace, you can search "Quick-Python-Printf" and install it.

 ## How to use